 Carrying too much weight can cause an array of life-threatening health problems.
 Problems may include heart disease, cancer, type 2 diabetes, auto-immune conditions, high blood pressure, high cholesterol, fatty liver disease and Alzheimer’s.
 In addition, problems that affect our quality of life such as osteoarthritis, digestive issues, depression, anxiety and problems of self-esteem and self-confidence are prevalent in the overweight and obese.

 Having seen success after success in my clinic, I see how less is more.
 I watch week after week as people come in with new blood tests showing better sugar numbers and lower cholesterol.
 Their blood pressure drops and they just feel so much better.
 People transform over weeks and months in terms of attitude and stress.
 The same techniques we use to get people to lose weight – a proper food program, proper exercise, better sleep, ability to better deal with stress and making the behavioral changes necessary- are easily applied to other aspects of their lives.

 Improvements and accomplishments

-Remember that in spite of what we see around us, LESS is indeed MORE, just like the menorah burning in your home or your scale trending down.
-And when it comes to your health, losing weight in a careful and healthy manner is without a doubt much, much MORE.
-“Add hours to our day, days to your year and years to our life”.
+Make your holiday enjoyable!
+Be with family and friends and enjoy healthy foods.
+If you would like some really healthy and tasty latke recipes, email me and it would be my pleasure to send you some!
+But remember that in spite of what we see around us, LESS is indeed MORE, just like the menorah burning in your home or your scale trending down.
+And when it comes to your health, losing weight in a careful and healthy manner will bring you more “ hours to your day, days to your year and years to your life.”